-Taking place every year at the vast 78-acre Balloon Fiesta Park, the site fills every autumn with something in the area of 100,000 spectators taking advantage of the perfect pocket of balloon-riding weather known as the “Albuquerque Box”.
+Every year, the event, which takes place in the enormous 78-acre Balloon Fiesta Park, draws some 100,000 spectators who take advantage of the “Albuquerque Box,” a window of ideal weather for hot air balloon rides.
 Watching the sky fill with balloons from the ground is truly an awe-inspiring, borderline spiritual sight.

 Get up early and be there at 5:45 to see the Dawn Patrol.
 Balloon pilots started doing this dawn ride ritual after the technology for balloon illumination was reliable enough for night rides.
 It is a serene and lovely sight to witness dozens of giant glowing lanterns floating up into the night sky and touching down just as the sun is rising.
 It also performs a useful function by forecasting the day’s remaining wind direction and speed.
 This morning’s event is comparable to a scaled-up version of Thailand’s Yi Peng Sky Lantern Festival or Taiwan’s Pingxi Sky Lantern Festival.